findingniemo/CharNotes/README.md

 Of course, you might ask: "Why not use a regular noting app?".
 Regular note apps do not provide features specifically made for character relationships and worlbuilding details.
 I wanted to provide features which make it easier for authors to compile all information needed for their story.
 Plus, this application will have some fun features!

 ## User Stories
-- I want to be able to add a character to my list of characters and specify their name, age, gender, ethnicity etc. (all character details) and their biography.
+- I want to be able to add a character to my list of characters and specify their name and later add their age, gender, ethnicity etc. (all necessary character details) and their biography.
 - I want to be able to select a character and view their details.
+-I want to be able to make changes to character details.
-- I want to be able to remove characters and revive the ones I accidentally deleted.
+- I want to be able to remove characters and revive the ones I accidentally deleted (from some sort of recycle in).
 - I want to be able to bookmark characters of my choosing and have a shortcut to them.
-- I want to be able to change the order of my characters, based on which character I am prioritizing at the time.
+- I want to be able to change the order of my characters (in the characters list), based on which character I am prioritizing at the time.
 - I want to be able to categorize my characters based on the story they are in or based on character tags I add myself.
 - When I cannot come up with a name, I want to be able to randomize character names based on ethnicity/genre.
 - I want to be able to draw simple relationship trees for my characters.